Updated November 21, 2025.

 Partner With Your Network

 Remember: at this stage, you’re doing broad research, not interviewing for employment opportunities.
 There are no commitments and no bad questions!
+So don’t shy away from the potential challenges and pitfalls of certain paths.

 Everything you learn while researching potential career transitions is valuable information — even if that information is, “I absolutely do NOT want the same job they have.”